Want to develop an amazing Android game?

 If you want to learn game development by writing code in Java or learn 2D game development core concepts like animation, collision detection, and more, this course is perfect for you.

-In this course, you’ll learn how to create Android games using Java and Android Studio by creating a complete Flappy Bird game in SurfaceView, in under three hours.
+In this course, you’ll learn how to create Android games using Java and Android Studio by creating a complete Flappy Bird game in SurfaceView, within 3 hours and 25 minutes.

 It also covers the basic game framework, how to create an efficient game loop, game development fundamentals, and how to monetize your app with Google Admob, plus much more.